seaside1/jrule/README.md

 }
 ```

 # Changelog
+## BETA5
+- Addes support for adding rules in jar-files, as an alternative.
 ## BETA4
 - Added config for character to be used when generating items files
 ## BETA3